jonathan-odonnell/milestone-project-3/testing.md

     18. Verify that when the user hovers over icon, it increases in size and appears in green.
     - Outcome: Pass

+- Home page

+    1. Verify that the hero image appears as expected and looks good.
+    - Outcome: Pass

+    2. Click on the get started button in the hero image and verify that it takes the user to the sign up page.
+    - Outcome: Pass

+    3. Reduce and expand the width of the screen and verify that the hero image appears as expected and looks good at all screen widths.
+    - Outcome: Pass

+    4. Scroll down to the featured products carousel and verify that it appears with 3 cards displayed.
+    - Outcome: Pass

+    5. Click the left arrow and verify that the carousel now shows the 2nd, 3rd and 4th cards.
+    - Outcome: Pass

+    6. Click the right arrow and verify that the carousel now shows the 6th, 1st, and 2nd cards.
+    - Outcome: Pass

+    7. Reduce and expand the width of the screen and verify that the number of cards changes to 2 at screen widths below 768px.
+    - Outcome: Pass

+    8. Reduce and expand the width of the screen and verify that the carousel and cards look good at all screen widths.
+    - Outcome: Pass

+    9. Scroll down to the newsletter sign up form and verify that it appears as expected and looks good at all screen widths.
+    - Outcome: Pass

+    10. Enter an email address that does not contain one character followed by an at sign, followed by two more characters, and then a dot.
+Click on the sign up button and verify that the form does not submit and shows the invalid input error message.
+    - Outcome: Pass

+    11. Verify that when the user enters an email address which is in the required format and clicks the sign up button, the form submits, the user's email address is added to the newsletters database and the html is dynamically updated to show a message thanking the user for signing up to the newsletter.
+    - Outcome: Pass

+- Sign In page

+    1. Verify that the sign in form appears as expected and looks good at all screen widths.
+    - Outcome: Pass

+    2. In the email address field, enter an email address that does not contain one character followed by an at sign, followed by two more characters, and then a dot.
+Click on the sign in button and verify that the form does not submit and shows the invalid input error message on the email address field.
+    - Outcome: Pass

+    3. In the password field, enter a password that does not contain 8 or more characters including at least one uppercase letter, one lowercase letter, one number.
+Click on the sign in button and verify that the form does not submit and shows the invalid input error message on the password field.
+    - Outcome: Pass

+    4. Verify that when a user enters an email addess and password which is in the required format, but incorrectly enters their email address and / or password and clicks on the sign in button, they are redirected back to the sign in page and a toast appears informing them that their email address and / or password is incorrect.
+    - Outcome: Pass

+    5. Verify that when a user correctly enters their email address and password, the form submits, and the user is signed in and redirected to their previous page or home page (if no next search perameter is in the sign in page's URL).
+    - Outcome: Pass

+    6. Click on the sign in link and verify that it takes the user to the sign in page.
+    - Outcome: Pass

+- Sign Up page

+    1. Verify that the sign up form appears as expected and looks good at all screen widths.
+    - Outcome: Pass

+    2. Verify that the image to the right of the sign up form only appears on screen widths of 992px or above and looks good.
+    - Outcome: Pass

+    3. In the first name field, enter a name that is not between 5 and 15 charaters long and only contains letters, hyphens and apostrophes.
+Click on the sign up button and verify that the form does not submit and shows the invalid input error message on the first name field.
+    - Outcome: Pass

+    3. In the last name field, enter a name that is not between 5 and 15 charaters long and only contains letters, hyphens and apostrophes.
+Click on the sign up button and verify that the form does not submit and shows the invalid input error message on the last name field.
+    - Outcome: Pass

+    4. In the email address field, enter an email address that does not contain one character followed by an at sign, followed by two more characters, and then a dot.
+Click on the sign in button and verify that the form does not submit and shows the invalid input error message on the email address field.
+    - Outcome: Pass

+    5. In the password field, enter a password that does not contain between 8 and 30 characters including at least one uppercase letter, one lowercase letter, one number.
+Click on the sign in button and verify that the form does not submit and shows the invalid input error message on the password field.
+    - Outcome: Pass

+    6. In the confirm password field, enter a password that does not match the password entered in the password field.
+Click on the sign in button and verify that the form does not submit and shows the invalid input error message on the confirm password field.
+    - Outcome: Pass

+    7. Enter details in the required format in each field of the form but enter an email address that is already registered.
+Click on the sign in button and verify that the user is redirected back to the sign up page and a toast appears informing them that their email address is already registered.
+    - Outcome: Pass

+    8. Verify that when a user who is not alredy registered correctly enters their details in the required format in each field of the form and clicks the sign in button, the form submits, the user's details are added to the users database, and they are signed in and redirected to their previous page or home page (if no next search perameter is in the sign up page's URL).
+A toast should also appear informing the user that they have been successfully registered.
+    - Outcome: Pass

+    9. Click on the sign in link and verify that it takes the user to the sign in page.
+    - Outcome: Pass